-ith a growing environmentally friendly mindset, many people are starting to view waste in a new way.
-It is why composting is no longer a method of disposal solely used in rural areas; it's becoming a common way to manage waste and produce a usable product, creating a viable business opportunity.
+With a growing market for environmentally friendly products and services, many people are starting to view waste in a new way.
+That's why composting is no longer a method of disposal solely used in rural areas.
+It's becoming a common way to manage waste and produce a usable product—and that's creating a viable business opportunity.

 The Pros of Starting a Composting Business

 The most obvious benefit to starting a composting business is that, as you work to grow your business, you're simultaneously helping the environment.
 Composting is all about recycling materials and keeping them out of landfills.
 Finding easier and more efficient ways to recycle our materials is key to sustainable living, and composting plays into those goals.

 A composting business is relatively easy to establish.
 The startup costs are minimal.
 Amateurs and hobbyists can easily create personal compost piles, and there are no major barriers to taking those DIY operations to a larger audience.
 There will be logistics involved with scaling up, but getting the business started is attainable.
 Unlike other kinds of businesses, you can base a composting operation out of your home—to start with, at least.
 From there you can focus on growing your business locally or use the internet to connect with far-away customers.

 Speaking of customers, another benefit is how easy it is to identify your target markets.
 In addition to the growing demand for sustainable businesses, there's also a growing demand for organic material from composting.
 Gardening supply stores, landscaping companies, as well as professional and amateur gardeners all use compost to keep their gardens healthy.
 This opens up the potential for a dual-revenue business—customers will pay you to sustainably dispose of their waste in a compost pile, and you can sell the composted material to different customers who will use it in their gardens.